 I took a train from Barcelona to the hilly village where the course was held.
 There I met a Canadian girl who immediately struck me as a fellow meditator.
-We walked together to meditation center and I’ve learned that it was her second round.
-Only this time she was a helper, and would get only a limited amount of meditation (paltry four hours per day).
+We walked together to the meditation center and I’ve learned that it was her second round.
+Only this time she was a helper and would get only a limited amount of meditation (paltry four hours per day).

 She told me her first try was hard – there was a lot of crying and gnashing of teeth.
 Other second-timers I’ve met at the steps of the Dhamma center told me it was survivable.
 As I ate some veggie cookies they gave me, I thought it couldn’t be that hard.

 How we meditated for 10 hours per day

 The schedule of the course was strict, and we lived basically as pseudo monks and nuns.
 It was a Groundhog Day kind of experience.
 The first gong was always at 4:00 AM.
 We had 30 minutes to crawl out of bed and appear at the meditation hall at 4:30 sharp (everything was punctuated by the gong).
 It was still dark outside and the heavenly bodies glared at me as I stumbled on my way to find the inner light.

 The first session lasted for two hours, and then we had a delicious breakfast (all food was veg) and one hour of rest.

 1,5h of meditation either in the room or in the hall.

 1h of meditation in the hall for everyone.

 1,5h of meditation in the hall or in the dorm.